aminomancer/uc.css.js/README.md

 <br>
 <p></p>

-Make sure to set `ui.systemUsesDarkTheme` to `1` in about:config. <details><summary>Currently I recommend using this on Nightly, and setting all of the proton prefs to true.
+Make sure to set `ui.systemUsesDarkTheme` to `1` in about:config, and set density mode to `Normal` in the customization menu. (right click on the navbar and click "Customize Toolbar") <details><summary>Currently I recommend using this on Nightly, and setting all of the proton prefs to true.
 Click for a full list.</summary>`browser.proton.appmenu.enabled`
 `browser.proton.contextmenus.enabled`
 `browser.proton.doorhangers.enabled`
 `browser.proton.enabled`